-In 2023, the Council secured £6.6 million of Capital Regeneration Projects (CRP) funding from the Government to deliver a major programme of investment that will enhance the offer and environment within the town centre, support existing and new businesses, improve connectivity and create vital community space.
+The Council has secured £6.6 million from the governments Local Regeneration Fund (LRF) to deliver a major programme of investment that will enhance the offer and environment within the town centre, support existing and new businesses, improve connectivity and create vital community space.

-The funding will support the delivery of the following projects, which we anticipate will make the town centre more attractive, increase visitor numbers, support existing and new businesses and drive growth:
+The funding is supporting the following projects, which we anticipate will make the town centre more attractive, increase visitor numbers, support existing and new businesses and drive growth:

-• Improvements to the historic market site which will bring it back into use for a range of uses including events, small businesses and space for the community
+- Improvements to the historic market site which will create a new public square and bring it back into use for a range of uses including events, small businesses and space for the community

 Consultation and Surveys